 Not only do you have to worry about fake social profiles, but what happens when one of the social sites you spent so much time on has become the next Myspace?

 The social vanity metric you spent so much time on growing is now irrelevant.
 A better approach than measuring the total number of fans would be to attribute meaningful goals achieved as a result of your social audience.
-For example, track the number of newsletter signups or users who downloaded a guide that occurred from a social channel.
+For example, track the number of newsletter signups or users who downloaded a guide that occurred from a social channel or users who purchased product from live video shopping events.
 These type of actions have more of an impact on your bottom line since they are showing signs/interest in what you offer and are ultimately moving further down your sales funnel.

 There is no doubt that social media metrics are important.
 You definitely need to measure the results of your initiatives.
 However, you need to be sure that you are measuring social media metrics that matter.